John Spencer, 8th Earl Spencer: Family life

-According to author Penny Junor "Johnny could be violent, and [Frances] felt she and her children would be safer out of the home."
-Their daughter Diana also recalled "seeing my father slap my mother across the face and I was hiding behind the door and she was crying."
+According to author Penny Junor "Johnny could be violent, and [Frances] felt she and her children would be safer out of the home".
+Their daughter Diana also recalled "seeing my father slap my mother across the face and I was hiding behind the door and she was crying".

-The marriage was not a happy one and, in 1967, Frances left John to be with Peter Shand Kydd, an heir to a wallpaper fortune in Australia, whom she had met the year before.
-Frances lived with their two youngest children, Diana and Charles, in London during the separation in 1967, but during that year's Christmas holidays, Viscount Althorp refused to let his children return to London with their mother.
+The marriage was not a happy one, and in 1967, Frances left John to be with Peter Shand Kydd, an heir to a wallpaper fortune in Australia, whom she had met the year before.
+Frances lived with Diana and Charles in London during the separation, but during that year's Christmas holidays, Viscount Althorp refused to let his children return to London with their mother.
 John and Frances Spencer were divorced in 1969.
-Immediately thereafter, Frances married Peter Shand Kydd, while John was granted custody of their children by the courts after his former mother-in-law, Lady Fermoy, testified against her own daughter.
-In 1976, Lord Spencer married Raine McCorquodale, the former wife of the 9th Earl of Dartmouth and daughter of Capt.
-Alexander McCorquodale, a British Army officer, and the romantic novelist Barbara Cartland.
+Immediately thereafter, Frances married Peter Shand Kydd and John was granted custody of their children by the courts after his former mother-in-law, Ruth Roche, Baroness Fermoy, testified against her own daughter.
+In 1976, Lord Spencer married Raine McCorquodale, the former wife of the 9th Earl of Dartmouth and daughter of Captain Alexander McCorquodale, a British Army officer, and the romantic novelist Dame Barbara Cartland.

-In 1978, Spencer had suffered a severe stroke, from which, at one stage, he was not expected to recover, and which kept him in hospital for eight months.
+In 1978, Spencer suffered a severe stroke, from which, at one stage, he was not expected to recover, and which kept him in hospital for eight months.
 Shortly before his death, he was hospitalised for pneumonia.
-He died of a heart attack in 1992, and was succeeded by his son Charles.
+He died of a heart attack in 1992, and was succeeded by his only surviving son, Charles.
+His funeral was held at the Church of St Mary the Virgin, Great Brington, and his ashes were interred in the family vault beneath the Spencer chapel.